 If you've never worn contacts before, book an eye test and contact lens fitting with your optician to speak about what kind would best suit your eye care needs.
-If you have any questions, you can always reach out to our friendly, UK-based optical experts, who are on-call 24/7!
-Find them on live chat, reach them by phone on 020 7768 5000, or email on email@example.com.
+If you have any questions, you can always reach out to our friendly, UK-based optical experts.
+Find them on live chat, reach them by phone on 020 7768 5000, or email on firstname.lastname@example.org.

 Try everclear ADM

 Exclusive to Vision Direct, everclear ADM lenses are a fantastically hygienic and comfortable option.
 Designed from moisturising silicone hydrogel and with a high water content, they'll keep your eyes feeling fresh and hydrated from breakfast to bedtime.